 Copenhagen has many beautiful churches, and Grundtvig’s Church is one of the most unique ones (and it’s such a hidden gem that Matt’s Danish host family hadn’t visited there yet!).
 It was built in the 1920s to honor Danish philosopher and hymn composer Grundtvig.
 The architecture is supposed to be a combination of Gothic and Brick Expressionism, and it used 5 million yellow bricks.
 The interior is very minimalistic, but it’s grand and has gorgeous lighting!

 I always love walking through neighborhoods when I travel, and Copenhagen has some beautiful ones!
-Vesterbro has some famous sights like the Carlsberg Brewery, the zoo, and Frederiksberg Palace, but most tourists don’t take the time to actually walk through the neighborhood.
+Vesterbro has some famous sights like the Carlsberg Brewery and the zoo and Frederiksberg Palace are also right outside the border of Vesterbro, but most tourists don’t take the time to actually walk through the neighborhood.
 But there are some beautiful, colorful houses you should see!
 And Istedgade has lots of awesome shops and restaurants.

 Østerbro is another amazing neighborhood in Copenhagen!
 It has a unique mix of modern and historic architecture, and it has Fælledparken, the largest park in Copenhagen.
 A lot of the architecture has a Victorian influence, which I loved.
 And it has many awesome restaurants and shops, of course.